eugenium/eugenium.github.io/index.md

 * One paper accepted at NeurIPS 2019

-I am currently looking for a PhD student interested in practical alternatives to back propagation and/or decentralized training of deep learning models.
-Besides strong machine learning and programming skills, prior experience or interest in distributed optimization  or distributed systems is a plus.
+I am currently looking for a PhD student or grad intern interested in practical alternatives to back propagation and/or decentralized training of deep learning models.
 Reach out if interested with your CV.